The Impact of Deforestation on the Water Cycle

 Forest Clearance and Barren Soil Mindset

-One such practice is promoting agroforestry by planting trees with crops that not only preserve moisture but also prevent erosion.
-Sustainable farming methods like crop rotation and lower pesticide use can help minimize the need for forest clearance, as well.
+One practice promoting agroforestry is planting trees with the crops, which will not only preserve the moisture but also help to prevent erosion.
+There are sustainable agriculture farming methods, such as crop rotation and lower pesticide use, helping to minimize the need for forest clearance.

-Governments should consider stricter policies to stop illegal logging and promote sustainable land use.
-If effectively protected, national parks, protected areas, and community-managed forests can be refuges against deforestation.
+The stricter policies should be taken into consideration by the government to stop illegal logging while promoting sustainable land use.
+If effectively protected, national parks and community-managed forests can act as refuges against deforestation.

 Final Thoughts